updatedlinux/updatedlinux.github.io/recipes/openstack/packstack/README.md

 CONFIG_CINDER_BACKEND=nfs
 ```

-## Step Four: Install OpenStack Victoria on CentOS 8 With Packstack
+## Step Five: Install OpenStack Victoria on CentOS 8 With Packstack

 If satisfied with the contents in the answers file initiate deployment of OpenStack Victoria on CentOS 8 With Packstack: